spacemeshos/testnet-guide/guide/setup.md

 This one-time storage commitment enables Spacemesh to reach consensus on a distributed ledger without using proof-of-work or proof-of-stake algorithms.

-> The free space you commit to your Node is not used to store any useful data.
+> The free space you commit to your Smesher is not used to store any useful data.
 It will be filled with cryptographic data that is only used to establish your node identity and your block smeshing eligibility.

 ---